yusufziyrek/yusufziyrek/README.md

 Computer Engineering Std. | Software Developer

 Hello, I am Yusuf Ziyrek.
 I am a computer engineering student at Biruni University.
 My goal is to be a successful software developer.
-I develop myself on Java, Spring, Go, web architectures and databases.
+I develop myself on Java, Spring, Go, C#, web architectures and databases.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [yusufziyrek1@gmail.com](mailto:yusufziyrek1@gmail.com)